 How to connect my pelvic floor to my diaphragm to make breathing my super power

 That the pelvic floor has three jobs and they are ALL important… not just contracting.

 Perineal massage (how to do it, why would I need it and what can it be helpful for?)

 How to identify tightnesses in my hip and pelvis muscles and how to stretch them to really get my body ready for labor

 Isolation of muscles to promote urinary control

 Navigating postpartum healing guidance and return to fitness safely

 The ONLY way to TRULY improve the outcomes for women in this country is to EMPOWER THEM.
 Holistic prenatal care IS available in this country, but we cannot leave EVERYTHING to the birth professionals.
 The more ready we are physically and mentally at our due date, the BETTER they can help facilitate a healthy and positive birth experience and the better setup we are to have a full recovery.

-The next class is March 19th 2019, so if you would like information on or register for my next live class in Vancouver Washington, click the button below!
+The next class is May 21st, 2019, so if you would like information or to register for my next live class in Vancouver Washington, click the button below!

 If you would like to get my free Complete New Mom Guide (what to have at home and what to do for self care immediately after delivery for the first couple weeks) that I give to my patients and students as a complement to the things that I teach, click the link below!